joe7575/shop/README.md

 # Shop [shop]

-Sales stand (shop) and banknotes for players to sell and exchange goods
+Sales stand (shop) and banknotes for players to sell and exchange goods.

 Copyright 2017 James Stevenson, 2019-2025 Joachim Stolberg